Akshat-Gupta1/Akshat-Langgraph-MAT496-2210110135/README.md

 I added a tool to sort a list of numbers.
 I wanted the LLM to then subtract the list recursively, but it didn’t work.
 A better prompt or another helper tool might fix this.

+# Video 7: Agent with Memory

+We learned how to persist memory for multi-step prompts.
+I made a small change that multiplies the final result by 10.